SF-WDI-LABS/tunely-angular/docs/sprint3.md

 Now we need to add the POST route on the server.
 We're going to be using request-params (URL parameters) this time.

-1. Build the `app.post` callback method for '/api/albums/:album_id/songs'.
+1. In `controllers/albumsController` build the `app.post` callback method for '/api/albums/:album_id/songs'.
 Get the id from the request and find the correct album in the database.

+1. Configure the route in `server.js` to call the `create` function.

 1. Create the new Song and add it to the Album.